Skip to content

 The Interface

 The chat UI looks like a modern messaging app.
 Speech bubbles, color-coded usernames, scrollable threads.
-You can switch between channels and DMs with tabs.
-There’s emoji support (about 30 right now), delivery receipts, and press-to-reply.
+You switch between channels and DMs with tabs.
+There’s emoji support (about 30 so far), delivery receipts, and press-to-reply.

 If someone sends a URL, MeshOS displays it as a QR code you can scan with your phone later.
-Clever workaround for a device with no internet connection.
+A clever workaround for a device with no internet connection.

-Notifications work well.
-New messages trigger a popup, optional alert tone, and can wake the screen and keyboard backlight.
-There’s also an always-on lock screen mode that shows time, battery, and mesh signal strength.
+Notifications work.
+New messages trigger a popup, an optional alert tone, and can wake the screen and keyboard backlight.
+There’s also an always-on lock screen that shows time, battery, and mesh signal strength.

 Mesh Tools